Submarine pen: Lorient

-Karl Dönitz, head of the U-boat arm and later the chief of the Kriegsmarine, had his headquarters at nearby Kernevel.
+Karl Dönitz, head of the U-boat arm and later the chief of the Kriegsmarine, had his headquarters at nearby Kernevel villa.

 St-Nazaire

 The construction of the Saint-Nazaire submarine base was commenced in 1941, including a bunkered lock.
 (Elsewhere in the reference, it states that "the excavations" for the bunkered lock were begun in October 1942).

 The pens were not affected by the British commando raid in March 1942, whose main objective were the Normandie dock gates.

 Norway

-Norway is to some extent ruled by its weather.
-Building submarine pens was often hampered by snow and ice; the ground might have been chosen, but the occupation of France only a few months after Norway's surrender rather overshadowed the Scandinavian country as far as bunkers for U-boats was concerned.
-Nonetheless, a requirement for protection was identified.
-With the liberation of France in 1944, Norway regained its importance, but for barely a year.
+Submarine pen construction was often hampered by snow and ice, and the prioritization of French submarine pen construction.
+With the liberation of France in 1944, Norway regained its importance, but for late in the war and past the prime of the U-boat's capabilities.

 The Norwegian bunkers in Bergen and Trondheim were originally designed to have two floors, the lower one for U-boats, the upper one for accommodation, workshops and offices.
-However, with the project running six months late, plans for the second storey were abandoned.
+However, with the project running six months late, plans for the second story were abandoned.